errajai/FilmSearch/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4.

+## Launch Json Server for dummy data

+Run `json-server --watch title.basics.json ` to start a json server.
+Navigate to `http://localhost:3000/titles` to check the json data.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.